zhuoeryang/LLM-Powered-Research-Paper-Summarization-Tool/README.md

 ## References

-This project was inspired and guided by the work of [Original Author's Name or Handle].

-- [Extracting Structured Data From PDFs] by [Thu vu]
+This project was inspired and guided by the work of [Extracting Structured Data From PDFs] by [Thu vu]
 - Langchain documentation: https://docs.langchain.com/
 - Streamlit documentation: https://docs.streamlit.io/
 - OpenAI API documentation: https://platform.openai.com/docs